Christoph16478/iq/iq_java.md

 In a HashSet, the elements are unsorted and work faster than a Tree set.
 It is implemented using a hash table.

+1. Ordering: HashSet does not maintain any particular order of its elements.
+The order in which elements are stored and retrieved is not guaranteed.
+It uses the hash code of the elements to determine their storage locations, resulting in efficient element retrieval but without any specific order.
+TreeSet, on the other hand, maintains the elements in sorted order.
+It uses a binary tree data structure (specifically, a self-balancing red-black tree) to store the elements in a sorted manner.
+This enables efficient element retrieval and also allows for operations like finding the minimum or maximum element or retrieving elements within a specified range.

+1. Sorting: HashSet does not provide any inherent sorting capability.
+If you need sorted elements, you would need to manually sort them using other mechanisms.
+TreeSet automatically maintains the elements in sorted order according to their natural ordering (if they implement the Comparable interface) or a custom comparator provided during TreeSet creation.

+1. Performance: HashSet generally offers better performance for basic operations like adding, removing, and checking for the presence of an element (contains) because it relies on the hash code of elements for efficient storage and retrieval.
+TreeSet has a slightly slower performance for basic operations compared to HashSet because it needs to maintain the sorted order of elements using a binary tree structure.

+1. Duplicates: HashSet does not allow duplicate elements.
+If you try to add a duplicate element, it will not be stored in the set.
+TreeSet also does not allow duplicates.
+It maintains a distinct set of elements based on their natural ordering or the custom comparator.

+1. Navigational Operations: TreeSet provides additional navigational operations that are not available in HashSet.
+These operations include finding the first and last elements, finding elements less than or greater than a given element, and finding elements within a specific range.

 ----

 **Why is the character array preferred over string for storing confidential information?**

 Because Strings are immutable, any change will result in the creation of a new String, whereas char[] allows you to set all of the elements to blank or zero.
 So storing a password in a character array clearly reduces the security risk of password theft.

 ----